 The EPA publishes their results in annual reports which are supported by Remedial Action Lists (RALs).
 The RAL identifies water supplies which are not in compliance with the Regulations mentioned above.
-The most recent EPA Remedial Action List (Q3 of 2017) lists one water supply in County Monaghan, Lough Egish.
-This supply has elevated levels of THMs above the standard in the Drinking Water Regulations.
-To address this issue, the RAL identifies that the Proposed Action Programme is to upgrade the water treatment plant at Lough Egish.
+No water supplies from County Monaghan are listed on the most recent EPA Remedial Action List (Q4 of 2018).